Cyp9715/DeleteNewline/README.md

 The initial purpose of DeleteNewline was simply to remove newlines.
-However, it has now evolved into a powerful utility that combines regular expressions, global hooks, and keybinds for enhanced convenience.
+However, it has now evolved into a useful utility program that combines regular expressions, global hooks, and keybinds for enhanced convenience.

 You can specify a regular expression and apply it through `Drag + Keybind` in any program, and the final output will be placed on your clipboard.